Charles M. Perou

 Area of Interest

-Dr. Perou’s research crosses the disciplines of genomics, cancer research, bioinformatics, epidemiology and the clinical treatment of breast cancer.
-His major contribution to the field has been in the characterization of the diversity of breast tumors, which resulted in the discovery of the Basal-like/Triple-Negative Breast Cancer Subtype.
-This genomic-based classification, known as the intrinsic subtypes of breast cancer, is now being used to help physicians better understand why some cancers do or do not respond to standard therapies, and to tailor treatment to each patient’s disease subtype.
+Dr. Perou’s research crosses the disciplines of cancer biology, genomics, bioinformatics, epidemiology and the clinical treatment of cancer patients.
+His major contribution to the field has been in the genomic characterization of the diversity of human tumors, which resulted in the discovery of the Intrinsic Subtypes of Breast Cancer.
+This genomic classification also first identified the Basal-like/Triple-Negative Breast Cancer Subtype, which is now an important biological point of emphasis in his lab.
+This genomic-based classification is now being used to help physicians better understand why some cancers do, or do not, respond to standard therapies, and to begin to tailor treatment to each patient’s disease.

-Dr. Perou has authored more than 150 peer reviewed articles, and is an inventor on 2 patents.
+Dr. Perou has authored more than 200 peer reviewed articles, and is an inventor on 2 patents.
 His lab has received support from the NIH/NCI, Breast Cancer Research Foundation, Komen Foundation, and V Foundation for Cancer Research.
-He is the Faculty Director of the LCCC Bioinformatics Core Resource, and Co-Director of the Breast Cancer Research Program.
-He is a member of the ALLIANCE/CALGB Breast Committee, and of the Translational Breast Cancer Research Consortium..
-He is also the co-founder of two genomics-based biotechnology companies (BioClassifier LLC, and GeneCentric), both of which are focused on developing gene expression-based molecular signatures into cancer diagnostics.
+He is the Faculty Co-Director of the LCCC Bioinformatics Group, and Co-Director of the UNC Breast Cancer Research Program.
+He is a member of the ALLIANCE Breast Committee, and of the Translational Breast Cancer Research Consortium.
+He is also the co-founder of two genomics-based biotechnology companies (BioClassifier LLC, and GeneCentric Diagnostics), both of which are focused on developing genomic assays into robust cancer diagnostics.
 He earned his BA in Biology from Bates College, his PhD in Cell Biology from the University of Utah, and performed his postdoctoral work in the laboratory of David Botstein (then at Stanford University).
-He has been a faculty member at UNC since 2000.
-Lastly, he was the recipient of the 2009 AACR Outstanding Investigator Award for Breast Cancer Research, and recipient of the 2011 Danaher Scientific and Medical Award, a Susan G. Komen Award for Scientific Distinction.
+He is currently a Distinguished Professor of Genetics, and Pathology & Laboratory Medicine, and has been a faculty member at UNC since 2000.

 Awards and Honors